A Unified Bregman Alternating Minimization Algorithm for Generalized DC Programming with Application to Imaging Data: Numerical experiments

 \section{Numerical experiments}

 In this section, we aim to show that our Algorithm \ref{alg:proposed} (denoted by `UBAMA') is a customized solver for generalized DC programming \eqref{eq:problem} in the sense that our UBAMA enjoys easier subproblems, thereby taking less computing time than some existing state-of-the-art nonconvex optimization methods.
-Accordingly, we first introduce some new nonconvex optimization models for their applications in image processing.
-Then, we conduct the numerical performance of our UBAMA on some image/video datasets.
+Accordingly, we first modify some existing imaging optimization models so that they fall into the form of \eqref{eq:problem}.
+Then, we conduct the numerical performance of our UBAMA on some imaging datasets.
+As tested in the nonconvex literature, here we will not check the conditions required in theoretical analysis for the coming models, since the quality of these obtained solutions can be seen from the recovered images.
 All numerical experiments have been implemented in {\sc Matlab} 2022a and been conducted on a ThinkPad T470 laptop computer with Intel(R) Core(TM) i5 CPU 2.40 GHz and 8G memory.